fforw/svenson/README.md

 ## Javadoc
 [Current release javadoc](http://fforw.de/static/svenson-javadoc/)

 ## Genesis

 The initial code for svenson grew out of a simple generator tool class I once wrote for my projects.
-I wrote JSON parsing code while working on my own couchdb driver called [http://code.google.com/p/jcouchdb/ jcouchdb].
+I wrote JSON parsing code while working on my own couchdb driver called [jcouchdb](http://code.google.com/p/jcouchdb/).
 Later I decided to create a standalone svenson project because the outcome seemed to be sufficient for all kinds of scenarios not involving jcouchdb.

 ## Svenson and slf4j